WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 Head over to your new dashboard.
 Click on the Tools » Import option.

-Next click select “WordPress” and then you will need to install the WordPress Importer plugin.
+Next select “WordPress,” and then you will need to install the WordPress Importer plugin.
 Install, activate & run the plugin.
-In the next screen upload the XML file you got from step 1.
+On the next screen, upload the XML file you got from step 1.

 Note: If your XML file is more than 2MB in size, you can either request your hosting provider to increase that limit for time being.
 Or make use of the WXR file splitter.
 The second option is a little technical, so you can go with the first option.

 One important change you have to make is assigning a user/creating it to the content you have just imported.
 Furthermore, you will be asked if you want to import the media files.
-Make sure you check this option else you will have to do this step again to get it.
+Make sure you check this option, or you will have to go through this step again to get it.
 If you have a blogroll, you can import that too in this step.

 Step 4: Redirecting visitors, retaining SEO

-The first thing as part of this step is to set your previous blog to private.
-Navigate to the Reading page under the Settings tab, from your WordPress.com Dashboard and check the last option, “I would like my blog to be private, visible only to users I choose”.
+The first step is to set your previous blog to private.
+Navigate to the Reading page under the Settings tab from your WordPress.com Dashboard and check the last option, “I would like my blog to be private, visible only to users I choose”.

 Restore SEO link juice from the old blog